A new product, service or process is just one kind of innovation.

 Apply Ten Types of Innovation to the real challenges in your own business.

-This workshop introduces the basic concepts of Ten Types of Innovation.
+This innovation workshop introduces the basic concepts of Ten Types of Innovation.
 It engages your people with custom-designed team activities, purpose-built for your organization.
 Apply these insights to discover new growth opportunities for your business, differentiating excellence for your functions and powerful new competencies for your people.

 Keeley’s very accessible book is illustrated with terrific case studies.
-You can see Ten Types of Innovation: The Discipline of Building Breakthroughs on Amazon, iTunes and other sources for business literature.
+You can see Ten Types of Innovation: The Discipline of Building Breakthroughs on Amazon, and other sources for business literature.